jhchoi0303/MadCamp_1/README.md

 ## :camera: Gallery tab

 - The gallery tab shows the pictures in the drawable file in a Grid View.
-There is also a carousel about the grid view.
+There is also a carousel above the grid view.

 When a picture is pressed in the grid, the picture is expanded.